Padparadscha sapphires are those sapphires that have a particular mix of orange and pink.

-There is another variety of sapphire known as Pushparagain Sri Lanka.
-Pushparaga sapphire is a mix of yellow and pink tones.
+There is another variety of sapphire known as Pushparaga in Sri Lanka.
+Pushparaga sapphire is a mix of pink and yellow tones.
 In Sri Lanka Pushparaga sapphires also attract a premium price, but they are less widely known around the world.
-We believe the word Padparadscha derived from the combination of words Padmaraga and Pushparaga.
+We believe the word Padparadscha sapphire derived from the combination of words Padmaraga and Pushparaga.

 Padparadscha is the rarest of all sapphires.
 A finest quality Padparadscha sapphire can fetch up to $30,000 per carat even for a one carat sapphire.
 It is such a delicate mix of colour and the price greatly depends on the buyer’s taste, affordability and the seller’s willingness to sell as with all gems but more significantly with this rare gemstone.